WWPCA/IeltsPrep/IELTS_AI_PREP_GDPR_COMPLIANCE_FRAMEWORK.md

 - **Audit Trail**: Records of deletion events retained for compliance purposes

 ## Data Breach Management

+*Compliant with GDPR Articles 33 (Notification of a personal data breach to the supervisory authority) and 34 (Communication of a personal data breach to the data subject)*

 The platform has a comprehensive data breach response plan: